BDSwiss vs ThinkMarkets, Who's The Best?

 BDSwiss and ThinkMarkets Contact Details

-Being able to contact your broker easily is vital.
+Being able to contact a broker through many ways is a sign of a professional broker.
 BDSwiss and ThinkMarkets have the following contact details and social medias that you can use.

 |